 What can you do with a lot of cottage cheese?
 For example, you can make fragrant pancakes.
-This is a delicious soft dessert that goes very well with sour cream and strawberry, currant, or raspberry jam.
+This delicious soft dessert goes very well with sour cream and strawberry, currant, or raspberry jam.
 You can make cottage cheese pancakes light and fluffy.

 Directions